taboca/doc-js-ways-to-define-components/README.md

 [2016 Cory](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)

+Cory also asks us to have the state to be managed at a higher level in the hierarchy, at container level components or via Flux/Redux.

+## So, avoiding the temptation of adding state and logic to a presentational component

+According to Cory, "it’s always tempting to add state to a presentational component when you’re in a hurry".

 ## Moving on towards functional components

 According to Cory House, [2016 Cory] there are 9 wins to look at when using functional components:

 [2016 Cory](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)

 ## Related